-(1) Initiation of proceeding.
-A petition to declare a permit void for non-use may be filed by any person who was a party to the application proceedings, by a local or regional planning commission, or by any municipality or state agency having an interest potentially affected by the development or subdivision.
-The district commission having jurisdiction over a permit may also, on its own motion, initiate a review of its use.
+(C) Initiation of proceeding.
+A petition to declare a permit abandoned may be filed by the permittee, by any person who was a party to the application proceedings, or by any person entitled to party status under 10 V.S.A. § 6085(c).
+The District Commission having jurisdiction over a permit may also, on its own motion, initiate an abandonment proceeding.

-(2) Procedure.
-Determinations of use or abandonment will be made by the district commission retaining jurisdiction over the permit.
+(D) Procedure.
+Abandonment determinations will be made by the District Commission retaining jurisdiction over the permit.
 The proceeding will be treated as a contested case.
 Petitions shall be heard and disposed of promptly.
-The district commission shall provide at least 20 days' notice of the proceeding to the permit holder, to all persons who were parties to the permit proceedings, and to the governmental statutory parties listed in Rule 14(A).
-If the permit holder does not request the right to be heard, the district commission may declare the permit void without a hearing.
+The District Commission shall provide at least 20 days' notice of the proceeding to the permit holder, to all persons who were parties to the permit proceedings, and to the governmental statutory parties listed in Rule 14(A).
+If the permittee does not request the right to be heard, the District Commission may declare the permit void without a hearing.